erresen/erresen.github.io/_drafts/cs-gitignore.md

 ## dotnet new gitignore

+Another way is to use dotnet's command line interface (CLI).
 As long as you've got a recent (.net Core 3 or later) version of dotnet installed, you can run the following to generate a .gitignore for you:

 ```bash
 dotnet new gitignore
 ```

 This produces a file very similar to the github template, but at the time of writing had a few differences.

-- An extra line to ignore win32 build results `[Ww][In][Nn]32/`
-- Ex
+As mentioned earlier, I suspect this is just a different version of the same file.

 ```awk
 ## Ignore Visual Studio temporary files, build results, and